Chaswe Nsofwa: Hapoel Be'er Sheva

+International goals

 Death

 On 29 August 2007, Nsofwa suffered sudden heart failure during a training match against Maccabi Be'er Sheva at Vasermil Stadium.
 40 minutes later, he was brought to Soroka Medical Center where he was declared dead on arrival.

 He was buried on 6 September in his home country of Zambia at Lusaka's Old Leopards Hill cemetery.
 His funeral was attended by former president Frederick Chiluba as well as several members of the Zambian national squad.
 As a mark of respect, Hapoel Be'er Sheva have retired the number six shirt in his honour.